pusongyang/generator-fullstack-backbone/readme.md

 Optional RequireJS (AMD) support has recently been added as a prompt when using the generator on new projects.

 Features:
+- 1) UI lib support,Sass(Compass):Materialize,Foundation,Bootstrap.

-1) grunt build,support offline Manifest.
+- 2) grunt build,support offline Manifest.
-2) grunt upload,support compress and publish package.(But you need development your own CMS server)
+- 3) grunt upload,support compress and publish package.(But you need development your own CMS server).

 ## Usage